OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 This makes deploying certificates a great use case for runbooks.
 Unlike a regular deployment, runbooks don't need to progress through environments and you don't need to create a deployment.
 We'll create a runbook to deploy the certificate to the Apache load balancers.

-First though we need to upload the PFX certificate that was generated by the DNS provider.
+First though, we need to upload the PFX certificate that was generated by the DNS provider.
 In the screenshot below you can see the Let's Encrypt certificate uploaded to the Octopus certificate store:

 ![](certificate.png "width=500")